eclecticbouquet/authentikate-your-cloudflared/README.md

 Upon clicking Next for your newly created and successfully connected Cloudflare tunnel, you should be met with the option to create a public hostname for your service.
 This is what maps services running on your host to a readable URL, accessible to the public.
 In this step, we are going to expose authentik so that it's authorizations flows can be used remotely.
 Then we will secure the authentik UI.

 - a.
 Choose a Subdomain for authentik.
 It may be best to choose a simple and easy to remember subdomain name, like ```auth```, so that you can simply access your authentik UI at ```auth.exampledomain.com```.
 - b.
-Select your personal domain from the down down, or type it in manually.
+Select your personal domain from the drop down, or type it in manually.
 - c.
 Leave the Path blank.
 - d.
 Select ```HTTP``` as the Service Type. authentik will be accessible over HTTPS once exposed (because of Cloudflare provided certificates).
 But until it is exposed, authentik is only available over HTTP within your local network.
 Thus why you are telling your Cloudflare tunnel to find authentik at a HTTP address.
 - e.
 Type in ```http://<your-host's-ip>:<authentik's port>``` for the Service URL.
 It should look something like ```192.168.1.69:9000```.